nixified-ai/flake/README.md

 ---

+#### Discussion

+Anyone interested in discussing nixified.ai in realtime can join our matrix channel

+- In a Matrix client you can type `/join #nixified.ai:matrix.org`
+- Via the web you can join via https://matrix.to/#/#nixified.ai:matrix.org

+#### The Goal

 The goal of nixified.ai is to simplify and make available a large repository of AI executable code that would otherwise be impractical to run yourself, due to package management and complexity issues.